-As discussed, DWM's Impact IQ incorporates best practices and metrics across commonly used industry frameworks such as IMP, IRIS+, HIPSO, and SPTF.
-Broader ESG performance at investees is also assessed through use of international best practices, toolkits and frameworks such as an Environmental and Social Risk Management System (designed with the technical assistance of OeEB, the Austrian Development Bank), Client Protection Standards, and the UN PRI.
+DWM's Impact IQ incorporates best practices and metrics across commonly used industry frameworks such as IMP, IRIS+, HIPSO, and SPTF.
+Broader ESG performance at investees is also assessed through use of international best practices, toolkits and frameworks such as an Environmental and Social Risk Management System (designed with the technical assistance of OeEB, the Austrian Development Bank) and SPTF+Cerise Client Protection Standards.
 It also includes indicators that align with the European Sustainable Finance Disclosure Regulation's principal adverse indicators (as relevant).